 Sometimes we get tired of looking at the same old things every single day.
 One thing that I am simply sick of looking at is the design of my bedroom.
 It’s rather plain and there’s really nothing special about it.
-I know that there are people out there who feel the same way about their bedrooms as I do, which is why I created this list of 36 pretty awesome Mezzanine designs and ideas.
+I know that there are people out there who feel the same way about their bedrooms as I do, which is why I created this list of 35 awesome Mezzanine designs and ideas.
 This list is full of helpful ideas that can have your bedroom looking amazing and unique using lofts and bunk beds.

 #2.
 Attic Space